HelpMe-Pls/Life-Engineering/Tips & Tools/Interview prep.md

 > - The "life happens to me" is a major red flag.
 Always try to give a solution, even if it's not correct.
 The key here is your will to get things done.
 Show initiative by owning your career narrative and showing that you're learning.

 ## Your story
 - You know it's time to tell a story when the question is asking about the past or your background (e.g. questions that start with "_**tell** me why/how/about..._).
-For these type of questions, ==it is crucial that you craft your narrative so that your story finds common ground with their interests and includes details that align with their needs==.
+For these type of questions, ==it is crucial that you craft your narrative so that your story finds common ground with their interests and includes details that align with their needs==. _**Bridge the gap.**_
-- The crux of such questions is to see ==how you can be _particularly useful_ for their team/company== (i.e. to see if you're gonna be an asset or a liability).
+- The crux of such questions is to see ==how _**you**_ can be _particularly useful_ for their team/company== (i.e. to see if you're gonna be an asset or a liability).
+- The point of a story is to pique their interest, give them _just enough_ to make them want more and so that they'll ask more questions to know about the details (which you already expected and prepared for).
+	- Again, the key message that you have to deliver is and always will be =="_**What's in it for them?**_"==.
+Pivot your narrative so that when you finished telling your story, they will want to have you for their benefits.
-- The formula: Start with `relevant background` → (optional but highly recommended) `compliment/acknowledgement` about their products/achievements/work environment → your `specific engaging/impressive details` about your work/achievements (ideally list them out) → wrap up with your `key message`.
+- The formula: _**Set the stage**_ with `relevant background` → (optional but highly recommended) `compliment/acknowledgement` about their products/achievements/work environment → your `specific engaging/impressive details` about your work/achievements (ideally list them out, start with `let me give you an example`) → wrap up with your `key message`.
 	- No more than 2 sentences for each of those ideas.
 Keep it short and simple, straight to the point with an engaging attitude.
 Smile.
+	- As you're telling your story, it's highly recommend to ==give them the context ==**_before_** you put in the work and then emphasize how your work **has _transformed_** the product/campaign/etc...Ideally, you'd want your impact to be _measurable_ (in numbers)
 - For example:
 	- Q: **_Tell me about yourself_** or _**Why do you want to work here**_
 	- A: _You know, after graduating from HCMUE, I was really drawn to how frontend and backend pieces fit together to `create great user experiences`.
 That's what led me to FPT Telecom, where I got to `dive deep into Node.js backend development while strengthening my React frontend skills`.
 I especially loved figuring out how different parts of the tech stack worked together to address practical user needs.
 One of my proudest moments was helping launch `our Cloudflare product` - we built it using `Node.js microservices and React components`, and it was amazing seeing `50,000 users jump on board in just the first week`!
 The whole experience really showed me how powerful good fullstack development can be.
 Now I'm excited about bringing both my technical skills and user-focused mindset to Acme Corp, especially to `help tackle those interesting scaling challenges` you're working on._